patternizer/glosat-new-england/README.md

 The code is designed to run in an environment using Miniconda3-latest-Linux-x86_64.

     $ python load-new-england-datasets.py
+    $ python load-excel.py
+    $ python load-ghcnm.py

-This will generate comma separated value (CSV) output files corresponding to the Pandas dataframes constructed from the source data.
+This will generate comma separated value (CSV) output files corresponding to the Pandas dataframes constructed from the source data and analysis plots.

 ## License